The European Unitary Patent and The Unified Patent Court - The Basics

 The Central Division will be based in London (for Life Sciences and Chemistry subject matter), Paris (for Physics and Materials subject matter) and Munich (for Mechanical and Engineering subject matter).

 The Court of Appeal for the Unified Patent Court will be situated in Luxembourg.

-It is currently expected that the package will come into force no earlier than the start of 2016.
+It is currently expected that the package will come into force no earlier than the start of 2018, and possibly later.

 This information is simplified and must not be taken as a definitive statement of the law or practice.